RSJ Installation Cost

 Can I Install an RSJ Myself?

 Installing an RSJ is definitely not a DIY project.
-It should not even be attempted without hiring a structural engineer first for the necessary calculations to determine the correct size of steel beam required.
+It should not even be attempted without hiring a structural engineer first for the necessary calculations to determine the correct size of the steel beam required.

+A structural engineer will be required for building regulations approval, and then the actual installation should be done by an experienced builder.
 This is because if there are any mistakes or corners cut, you could compromise the structural integrity of the property.

+There are some parts of the job that you may be able to complete yourself in order to save some money, such as removing waste or re-decorating.
 However, the main aspect of the job should be left up to the professionals to ensure that everything is done correctly and to ensure that the completed job is safe.

+If you are a qualified builder yourself, you may have the right knowledge and experience to carry out the work yourself.
 If this is the case, you will still need to obtain the relevant building regulations approvals.
-However, you could save around £400 - £800 on the cost of labour.
+However, you could save around £400 to £800 on the cost of labour.

-Cost of Removing an RSJ
+Cost of RSJ Removal

 You may want to remove an RSJ if you are re-building a supporting wall, or if you are knocking down the wall above the steel beam.
 Another reason you may want to remove an RSJ is to replace it with another one or to replace it with a different kind of support beam.